aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-vsto/code-comparison-for-common-features/changing-page-setup-for-whole-document-using-aspose-words/_index.md

 url: /net/changing-page-setup-for-whole-document-using-aspose-words/
 ---

 Page setup is a set of formatting attributes which is stored in each section of a Word document.
-Microsoft Word Automation’s ActiveDocument.Range.PageSetup is a “shortcut” to set the same page setup for all sections of a document.
-Aspose.Words only provides access to the page setup of individual sections via the Section.PageSetup property so any document-wide changes to page setup must be applied for all sections.
+Microsoft Word Automation’s `ActiveDocument.Range`.PageSetup is a “shortcut” to set the same page setup for all sections of a document.
+Aspose.Words only provides access to the page setup of individual sections via the `Section.PageSetup` property so any document-wide changes to page setup must be applied for all sections.

 ## VSTO